gogonuk/memecoin-bot/README.md

 ## Features
 - Monitors Telegram groups for calls.
+- verify contracts for vulnerabilities.
+- Analyzes profitability of memecoin calls. (in development)
 - Fetches prices from multiple APIs.
 - Calculates ROI for trades.
 - Automates trading (optional).